comc7504/WheelTurnEscapeAnalysis/README.md

    d) Peak: each animals greatest absolute peak amplitude; negative (left) and positive (right)

-   e) heatmap: mean of all animals normalized dF (z-score) in heatmap form.
+   e) Heatmap: mean of all animals normalized dF (z-score) in heatmap form.

    f) ResponseWidth: response width in seconds at half max of the greatest absolute peak (positive or negative).